Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptMask

 A "ptMask" node accesses the hand painted masking data stored in the .pts file.
+The output is an image datatype.

 ![ptMask](images/fuse-ptMask.png)